-Scott Lawin Arcenas is a doctoral candidate in the Department of Classics at Stanford University.
+Scott Lawin Arcenas received his Ph.D. from the Department of Classics at Stanford University in 2018 and is now a lecturer in the Department of Classics at Dartmouth College.
 A native of Casper, WY, Scott earned an A.B. from Princeton, summa cum laude, in 2009.
 He then taught Latin at Sturgis Charter Public School, in Hyannis, MA.
 Upon being awarded a Gates Cambridge Scholarship, he matriculated at Clare College, Cambridge, where he earned an MPhil, with distinction, in Ancient History.

 Scott’s primary research interest is the intersection of political and economic history in the Greco-Roman world.
 In his first two years at Stanford, he worked under the direction of Walter Scheidel on ORBIS, The Stanford Geospatial Network Model of the Roman World.
 Most notably, he developed the algorithm that underlies all maritime transportation.
-He is currently writing a dissertation, advised by Josiah Ober, that seeks to determine the nature, frequency, and intensity of stasis, commonly translated as civil conflict or civil war, on the poleis of classical and early Hellenistic Greece.
+His dissertation, advised by Josiah Ober, sought to determine the nature, frequency, and intensity of stasis, commonly translated as civil conflict or civil war, on the poleis of classical and early Hellenistic Greece.

 Scott is also interested in comparative and quantitative approaches to pre-modern history, political theory, technical numismatics, and the disciplinary histories of Ancient History, Classics, and Classical Archaeology.